rich-dacan/kenzieflix_basic/README.md

-# K-FLix
+# K-Flix
- Create web-page os streaming!
+ Create web-page of streaming!